 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan Enroll in the new Medicare health plan.
 Your new coverage will begin on the first day of the following month.
 You will automatically be disenrolled from Community Health Choice (HMO D-SNP) when your new plan's coverage begins.

-If you would like to switch from our plan to: This is what you should do: Original Medicare with a separate Medicare prescription drug plan Enroll in the new Medicare prescription drug plan.
+Original Medicare with a separate Medicare prescription drug plan Enroll in the new Medicare prescription drug plan.
 Your new coverage will begin on the first day of the following month.
 You will automatically be disenrolled from Community Health Choice (HMO D-SNP) when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan o If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. o If you disenroll from Medicare prescription drug coverage and go 63 days or more in a row without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
+Original Medicare without a separate Medicare prescription drug plan If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+If you disenroll from Medicare prescription drug coverage and go 63 days or more in a row without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
 Send us a written request to disenroll Contact Member Services if you need more information on how to do this.
 You can also contact Medicare, at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877- 486-2048.
 You will be disenrolled from Community Health Choice (HMO D-SNP) when your coverage in Original Medicare begins.